Depths in random recursive metric spaces: Applications of Theorem

-The random recursive metric spaces $\bm{G}_0, \bm{G}_1, \bm{G}_2, \ldots$ constructed from these blocks are trees; every time a latch is attached with a hook, these two vertices are joined together, leaving a new child adjacent to the latch.
-To see that the trees constructed coincide with the random trees models described above, look at the vertex $v_k$ (belonging to the block $\bm{B}_k$), and suppose $I \subseteq \{k+1, \ldots, n\}$ is the set of indices of blocks $\bm{B}_i$ whose hook $H'_i$ is joined with $v_k$.
+\begin{proof} We start by showing that the random recursive metric spaces $\bm{G}_0, \bm{G}_1, \bm{G}_2, \ldots$ constructed from the blocks $\bm{B}_n$ above are distributed as the trees $T_0, T_1, T_2, \ldots$.
+First we note that $G_n$ is a tree; every time a latch is attached with a hook, these two vertices are joined together, leaving a new child adjacent to the latch.
+To see that the trees constructed coincide with the random tree models described above, look at the vertex $v_k$ (belonging to the block $\bm{B}_k$), and suppose $I_{n,k} \subseteq \{k+1, \ldots, n\}$ is the set of indices of blocks $\bm{B}_i$ whose hook $H'_i$ is joined with $v_k$.
 Then the probability that $v_k$ is chosen as the latch to construct $\bm{G}_{n+1}$, by the definition of $P_n$ as the weighted sum of the probability measures $P'_0, P'_1, P'_2, \ldots$, is given by